The Eleventh Valley

 In the name of Allah, the Most Gracious, the Most Merciful.

-Hello, friends.
-I am Hossein, the session’s guardian.
-I kindly ask that we observe a 14-second silence to seek refuge in the Almighty, freeing ourselves from our most powerful enemy—our own ignorance and unawareness.
-(Silence)
+I kindly ask that we observe fourteen seconds of silence and seek refuge in the Almighty God for our liberation from our most powerful enemy which is our own ignorance and unawareness.

 Thank you, friends.